-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide an original thread in response to the provided prompt for each Discussion.
 Each original thread must have a title-header, a subtitle for each discussion question, 500 words, at least two citations (scholarly articles, and incorporate ideas and citations from all of the required readings and presentations for the assigned week), and a biblical integration.
 Further, each paragraph should have a minimum of four complete sentences with supporting citation(s) if needed.
-In addition to the thread, the student must reply to at least 2 other classmates’ threads.
+In addition to the original thread, the student must reply to at least 2 other classmates’ threads.
 Each reply must be 250 words and include citations from at least 1 scholarly sources.
-Each thread and reply must follow current APA format.
+Each thread and reply must follow the current APA (current edition) format.

 This paper requires the student to conduct a scholarly literature review on the subject of evidence-based policing.
-Students will write a 5-page literature review analyzing various qualitative studies on this topic.
+Students will write a 8-10 page literature review analyzing various qualitative studies on this topic.
 Students will keep the context within the framework of evidence-based policing, and how it can be beneficial to the criminal justice field.
 At least 15 scholarly sources must be cited in APA format.

 This paper is an effort to develop research questions based upon a review of research done in previous assignments.
 Students must develop 3–5 research questions and 5–10 open-ended interview questions.

-Students will write a 5–10-page paper on a provided ethical scenario in which they will justify their actions in that dilemma.
+Students will write 10–12-pages on a provided ethical scenario in which they will justify their actions in that dilemma.
 Students must cite the required reading and presentations in addition to additional scholarly research.
 A total of at least 10 scholarly sources must be cited.

-Students will write a 2–3-page paper based upon a focused observation exercise in which they record their observations and apply thoughts and ideas from the required reading and presentations form the assigned module/week.
+Students will write the 3-page paper based upon a focused observation exercise in which they record their observations and apply thoughts and ideas from the required reading and presentations form the assigned Module: Week.

-Students will write a 3–5-page paper analyzing the qualitative data of a published journal article.
+Students will write a 5–7-page paper analyzing the qualitative data of a published journal article.
 Students will also write a short autoethnography.

-Students will write a 5-page paper based upon their Observations paper.
+Students will write a 5–7-page paper based upon their Observations Paper Assignment.
 They will express themes, patterns, and descriptions; what to use as supporting evidence; and which interviewee words to include and which to leave out (if applicable).
 They will also decide on the logical order for the combined report, and discuss further implications for future research.
 At least 10 scholarly sources must be cited in this assignment.